Part two: Nontraditional sources of business financing to start or expand your business

 If you're ready to grow and expand your business, you might need a little help.
 In part two, we'll give you a few examples of financing options to consider.

 Vendors and suppliers

-Vendors can extend credit to businesses, which means paying for goods or services 30 or more days after they've been provided.
-But this trust is earned by demonstrating that you can make timely payments, and it usually takes time for vendors to increase your line of credit and payment period.
+Vendors can extend credit to businesses, which means you can pay suppliers for goods or services 30 or more days after they've been provided.
+But to earn this trust from vendors and suppliers, you'll need to demonstrate that you can make timely payments, and it usually takes time for vendors to increase your line of credit and payment period.
 This option is always advantageous to have, even when you don't need it.
 Someday, when you need extra money, you will have already established that relationship and trust.

 These companies purchase equipment and rent it out.
 Occasionally, upon completion of the contract, you can purchase the asset for a pre-established amount.

 One of the tax advantages of this option is deductible rental payments.
 Additionally, if you are thinking about changing out your equipment, and you aren't interested in keeping it, then this could be a viable alternative to purchasing new equipment.
 Ask other business owners, so that they can help you analyze this option.
 One of the disadvantages is that when you sign the contract, it is very difficult to back out, since you commit to the agreed-to monthly payments.

 In factoring, there are several variations, but this scenario is one of the most common ones: Factoring companies buy invoices or accounts receivable.
 For example, if you manufacture and sell furniture, the customers may take 30, 60, or more days to pay you, so you may still need money to continue operating.
 You can sell your invoices to factoring companies, which will advance you a percentage — in the range of 70 percent to 95 percent depending on the volume, risk, and time involved — of the invoice amount.